jolie/website/www/content/documentation/web_applications/leonardo.md

 Leonardo supports dynamic web application through the Jolie HTTP protocol.
 There are many ways this can be achieved, hereby we overview some of these:

-- HTML query string and HTML forms;
+- HTML querystring and HTML forms;
 - via web development libraries like JQuery and Google Web Toolkit (GWT).

 In the following examples we show how to interface a web application with some Jolie code through Leonardo.
 Specifically, we expose an operation - `length` - which accepts a list of strings, computes their total length and, finally, returns the computed value.